headleyra/mc/README.md

 ### Standard mappings

 The `%Mc.Mappings{}` struct defines the standard mappings and references basic, concept-prover modifiers.
 Feel free to use your own custom mappings, or (perhaps) create a tweaked version of the standard ones.

 ### Infinite Lego(tm)

 Now you can think about coding in the same way you think about Lego -- all modifiers are automatically compatible with all other modifiers.
 And you can write modifiers to do absolutely anything.
+Have fun!

 <!--
 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)